Find A Talent Agent

 In order for an agency to consider you, you need to submit

 Please note that some agencies don’t accept submissions, you’ll need to be referred directly.
-This usually happens when you already have an agency and have been out there working consistently!
+Referrals happens when you already have an agency and have been out there working consistently.
 If an agency doesn’t accept submissions, move on to look for those that do!

 How to submit: The process differs for each agency.
 You’ll find instructions on how to submit on each agency’s website.
 Usually that process means filling out an online form or emailing the agency your headshot, resume, and/or reel.